aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/workflow-efficiency/05-no-internet-connection.md

 ---

-### 4. Troubleshooting Notes and Resolution Confirmation
+### Ticket Handling Step 4. - Troubleshooting Notes and Resolution Confirmation

 The troubleshooting steps were documented in the ticket: